-The overarching reason for the divergent outcomes observed in the case studies is that formal reforms interact with pre-existing informal institutions and power structures (Soegiarto, 2025).
+The overarching reason for the divergent outcomes observed in the case studies is that formal reforms interact with pre-existing informal institutions and power structures.
 In Case Study A, the leadership was able to align formal incentives with the desired behavior and build a supportive coalition.
-In Case Study B, the reforms clashed with entrenched informal norms and the vested interests of mid-level managers, who used their discretionary power to subvert the new rules (Ben Slama & Jandoubi, 2024).
+In Case Study B, the reforms clashed with entrenched informal norms and the vested interests of mid-level managers, who used their discretionary power to subvert the new rules.
 This confirms the central insight of new institutionalism: formal rules are always embedded in a matrix of informal constraints that shape behavior.

-Future quantitative research should move towards analyzing the interaction effects between different reform types.
-This study modeled their impacts separately, but it is plausible that they are mutually reinforcing (Sianipar et al., 2025).
+Future quantitative research should move towards analyzing the interaction effects between different reform types (Hussein, 2025).
+This study modeled their impacts separately, but it is plausible that they are mutually reinforcing.
 For example, a performance management system may be more effective in an environment that is already highly transparent.
-Investigating these synergistic relationships through the use of interaction terms in regression models is a logical next step (Ben Ali, 2023).
+Investigating these synergistic relationships through the use of interaction terms in regression models is a logical next step.

-A crucial avenue for future inquiry is the development of more granular and disaggregated data on public administration reforms.
-Current cross-national datasets often rely on broad, de jure indicators of policy adoption (Nugroho, 2025).
+A crucial avenue for future inquiry is the development of more granular and disaggregated data on public administration reforms (Chacon et al., 2025).
+Current cross-national datasets often rely on broad, de jure indicators of policy adoption.
 The field needs a concerted effort to collect more de facto data on the actual implementation and enforcement of reforms at the agency level, which would allow for a more rigorous testing of the causal mechanisms explored in this study's qualitative phase.

 Future qualitative research should employ longitudinal designs to track reform processes over extended periods.
-The case studies in this research provided a valuable snapshot, but a multi-year ethnographic or process-tracing study within a reforming agency could provide unparalleled insight into how resistance evolves, how coalitions are built, and how organizational cultures truly change (Haryono et al., 2025).
+The case studies in this research provided a valuable snapshot, but a multi-year ethnographic or process-tracing study within a reforming agency could provide unparalleled insight into how resistance evolves, how coalitions are built, and how organizational cultures truly change.
 This would help move from explaining outcomes to understanding processes of change.